s0ders/akira.sh/content/posts/a-go-journey.md

 - [Go by Example](https://gobyexample.com/), a website which offers a tour of from basics (e.g. slices, maps, structures) to more advanced features (e.g. concurrency, templating, testing).
 - [Effective Go](https://go.dev/doc/effective_go), written by the Go team, this guide lays down advices to write clear, idiomatic code and highlight severals gotchas.
 This one is, in my opinion, a must read if you are serious about learning Go.
 - [Go FAQ](https://go.dev/doc/faq), this FAQ answers dozens of interesting questions such as: why is my binary so large ? why is my nil error not equal to nil ? how can I guarantee my type satisfies an interface ?
-- [Go Landmines](https://gist.github.com/lavalamp/4bd23295a9f32706a48f), a short list of three common mistakes that can trick beginners and hardened developers alike.[^1]
+- [Go Landmines](https://gist.github.com/lavalamp/4bd23295a9f32706a48f), three common mistakes that can trick beginners and hardened developers alike.[^1]
 - [Let's Go](https://lets-go.alexedwards.net/), Alex Edward's book is a very good reading to learn how to build clean, efficient and secure web application.
+- [Go Proverbs](https://go-proverbs.github.io/), list of short Go idioms inspired by Rob Pike's[^2] [talk](https://www.youtube.com/watch?v=PAAkCSZUG1c) at Gopherfest.

 <br>